talk2dumebi/Projects/Project_7_loadBalancer_nginx/README.md

 .
 Open port 8000.
 We will be running the webservers on port 8000 while the load balancers runs on port 80.
 We need to open the 8000 to allow traffic from anywhere.

 .
-Click on the instance ID to get details of the EC2 instance,
+Click on the instance ID to get details of the EC2 instance.

 ![alt text](<images_7/Screenshot 2024-03-08 233124.png>)